kitchen-boy/zookeepr/README.md

 * [Express.js](https://www.npmjs.com/package/express) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It is considered the de facto standard server framework for Node.js.

 Insomnia (https://insomnia.rest/) is a powerful REST API client that allows us to test APIs and make client-side server requests without having to use a browser.
-$$ Used Insomnia tp test API, NOT insomnia Desiter.
+* Used Insomnia to test API, NOT insomnia Desiter.

 # SCREENSHOTS AND VIDEO
 [Walkthrough Video]()